We may earn affiliate commissions for the recommended products. Learn more.

 Surfshark and NordVPN features compared

 NordVPN and Surfshark are some of the most feature-rich VPNs available.
 While some essential features are common between the two and share names, others overlap but have different names to fit the brand.
-Each provider also has a few unique features, making it difficult to determine which provider is better overall regarding features.
+Each provider also has a few unique features, making it difficult to determine which is better overall in terms of features.

-In the following sections, I’ll try to cover NordVPN’s and Surfshark’s features as much as possible.
+In the following sections, I try to cover NordVPN’s and Surfshark’s features head to head.
 But first, let’s look at a table outlining most of the providers’ features.

 FeaturesNordVPNSurfshark